-- 1. Arranged the environment team to have the external training or site visit at the organizations with the expertise in environmental management, such as Technology Promotion Association (Thailand-Japan), Department of Industrial Promotion together with United Nations Industrial Development Organization (UNIDO) and The Federation of Thai Industries, etc. There were totally 146 hours of training in 2017. - 2.
-ISO 14001 training to new staffs on 11 August 2017. - 3.
-The comprehensive test of the garbage disposal with the employee by the Waste disposal, environmental working team on 5 August 2017.
-The result was to improve, correct and educate the employees. - 4.
-Organized the exhibition and promotion of the environmental conservation on 31 October 2017. - 5.
-The continuous campaign of food waste segregation in the club. - 6.
-Internal and External Public Relation to business partners, or community, etc., by leaflets, and instruction manual for contact and related rules.
+Arranged the environment team to have the external training or site visit at the organizations with the expertise in environmental management, such as Technology Promotion Association (Thailand-Japan), Department of Industrial Promotion together with United Nations Industrial Development Organization (UNIDO) and The Federation of Thai Industries, etc. There were totally 88 hours of training in 2018.

+- 2. ISO 14001 training to new staffs.
+In order to review the regulations of the ISO 14001 to the existing employee, the PR team of the project is planning to conduct the annual training. - 3.
+Organized the exhibition and promotion of the environmental conservation. - 4.
+The continuous campaign of food waste segregation in the club. - 5.
+Internal and External Public Relation to business partners, or community, etc., by leaflets, and instruction manual for contact and related rules. - In 2018, the company has established the complaint center, which is for submitting the complaint regarding to the environment impact.
+The center can be reached 24 hours at 081-812-3110, 087-795-2292, 064-796-4333 or email address: em@smpcplc.com.